 Frequently Asked Questions (FAQs)

-Effective with bills mailed on or after January 31, 2018, Valley Rural Electric Cooperative's basic monthly charge increased by $4 across all consumer classes.
-The last time the co-op increased this charge was in February 2015.
+Effective with bills mailed on or after January 31, 2023, Valley Rural Electric Cooperative increased its basic monthly charge and energy charge rates across all consumer classes.
+The last time the co-op increased the basic monthly charge was in January 2018.
+The last time the co-op increased its energy charge rates was in February 2013